opds-community/drafts/opds-2.0.md

 ```

-## Search
+## 2. Search

-A catalog can indicate that search is available by providing a Link Object in `links` where the relationship is set to "search":
+A catalog can indicate that search is available by providing a Link Object in `links` where the relation is set to "search":

 ```json
 {